Standalone KV Indexer

 dynamo_kvindexer_errors_totalCounterendpoint, status_classHTTP error responses (4xx/5xx)

-dynamo_kvindexer_modelsGaugeNumber of active model+tenant indexers
+dynamo_kvindexer_modelsGaugeNumber of active model+routing-group indexers

 dynamo_kvindexer_workersGaugeNumber of registered worker instances